Canada–India relations: Independent nations (1947–1950s)

-After Indian Independence, the relation between the countries were furthered.
+After Indian Independence, the relations between the countries were furthered.
 Canada worked on creating an intercontinental group within the Commonwealth of Nations and was keen to act as a bridge between the newly independent Afro-Asian states and the Western World.
-India being the world's largest democracy became a key partner for Canada.
-The bilateral relationship was furthered by the personal relationship between Indian Prime Minister Jawaharlal Nehru and Canadian Prime Ministers Louis St. Laurent and Lester Pearson.
+India, being the world's largest democracy, became a key partner for Canada.
+The bilateral relationship was furthered by the personal relationship between Indian prime minister Jawaharlal Nehru and Canadian prime ministers Louis St. Laurent and Lester Pearson.
 Nehru addressed a joint session of the Canadian Parliament on 24 October 1949.
-The Canadian foreign aid to India started in 1951 and Canada started to provide aid for smaller projects in 1955-56, which grew substantially under the Colombo Plan.
-Canada supported the Kundah hydro-electric project project and aero-surveys in Rajasthan and Uttar Pradesh.
-During the Cold War, though Canada was favourable towards the United States, it pursued independent relation with India while the US aided Pakistan.
-As per Escott Reid, who was the High Commissioner for Canada to India from 1953 to 1957, the countries had "a special relationship" during the 1950s.
+The Canadian foreign aid to India started in 1951 and Canada started to provide aid for smaller projects in 1955–56, which grew substantially under the Colombo Plan.
+Canada supported the Kundah hydro-electric project and aero-surveys in Rajasthan and Uttar Pradesh.
+During the Cold War, though Canada was favourable towards the United States, it pursued an independent relation with India while the US aided Pakistan.
+As per Escott Reid, who was the high commissioner for Canada to India from 1953 to 1957, the countries had "a special relationship" during the 1950s.